 Mental Health Stigma: Shake it off, shake it off

-With one in five Aussies experiencing a mental illness in any given year, it’s no surprise that discourse around mental health conditions have started to become more accepted.
+With one in five Aussies experiencing a mental illness in any given year, it’s no surprise that discourse around mental health conditions has started to become more accepted.
 Initiatives like ‘R U OK?’
-Day and celebrities and public figures addressing the stigma surrounding mental illness have helped build awareness.
-However, there’s still a lot of work to be done in uprooting the deeply entrenched beliefs about mental illness that stop people from seeking care from counsellors, psychologists and even friends and family.
+Day and public figures addressing the stigma surrounding mental illness have helped build awareness.
+However, there’s still a lot of work to be done in uprooting the beliefs about mental illness that stop people from seeking care from counsellors, psychologists and even friends and family.

 It’s hard enough trying to manage the symptoms associated with different types of mental health conditions, without having to also challenge the stereotypes, discrimination and prejudice surrounding your condition.
 Understandably, this can make it even more debilitating.

 Mental illness refers to a broad range of conditions from depression to anxiety disorders and eating disorders to addiction and personality disorders.
 It’s not confined to the often sensationalised depictions of people with mental illness in movies and on television.

 Interestingly, mental illness stigma isn’t just endorsed and cultivated by the public.
 People affected by mental illness also project negative beliefs onto themselves.
 This ‘self-stigma’ results from the internalisation of negative stereotypes and low self-esteem.
 According to research published in World Psychiatry, public and self-mental health stigma can be broken down into three components: stereotype, prejudice and discrimination.